-For lunch and dinner, Mercantile churns out exquisitely crafted sandwiches with ingredients like chili-glazed pork belly and hand-pickled vegetables, while Acme has down-to-earth cuisine like hand-crafted brats, fresh-ground burgers and Kennebec fries.
+For lunch and dinner, Mercantile churns out exquisitely crafted sandwiches with ingredients like chili-glazed pork belly and hand-pickled vegetables, while Acme has down-to-earth cuisine like juicy reubens, breakfast sandwiches and fresh salads.
 Meanwhile, Stoic & Genuine has fresh oysters, classic lobster rolls and crispy whole haddock; and Ultreia — a concept of James Beard-award-winning chef Jennifer Jasinski that pays homage to Spain, Portugal and the Iberian Peninsula with dishes such as Moorish-spiced ribs, patatas bravas and a stunning gin selection.

-Don’t miss indulging your sweet tooth with a hand-dipped cone or booze-spiked milkshake from the charming Milkbox Ice Creamery, offering 16 rotating flavors of Denver’s popular Little Man Ice Cream, which uses 100-percent natural ingredients.
-Those looking for a refreshing drink can take a seat at Terminal Bar or the romantic Cooper Lounge.
+Don’t miss indulging your sweet tooth with a hand-dipped cone or booze-spiked milkshake from the charming Milkbox Ice Creamery, offering more than a 16 rotating flavors of locally made ice cream, including vegan options.
+Those to people-watch while unwinding with a drink can take a seat at Terminal Bar or the cozy Cooper Lounge.